 In 2020, the world faced an unprecedented contraction of economic activity.
 There was a sharp decrease in production, exports, and imports.
 Governments and businesses worldwide adopted various measures to mitigate the impacts of the downturn and to foster recovery.

-The Price of Reactivation
+What Was The Price of Reactivation?

 A significant strategy adopted globally, especially in developed countries, was the expansion of public spending.
 This led to an injection of more money into circulation than what was needed, giving rise to inflation by the end of 2021.
 As a result, demand for goods surpassed supply, causing scarcity in the market and further driving up prices.